hombreperro45/docs/docs/library/gambatte.md

 ## BIOS

-Gambatte does not support using BIOS image files.
+This core does not feature BIOS use.

 ## Feature Support
 These are libretro features, not frontend or standalone emulator features.